jagrvargen/holberton-system_engineering-devops/0x07-networking_basics/README.md

 2. 2-MAC_and_IP_address - Two multiple choice questions regarding MAC and IP addresses.

 3. 3-UDP_and_TCP - Three multiple choice questions regarding the differences between UDP (User Datagram Protocol) and TCP (Transmission Control Protocol).

+4. 4-TCP_and_UDP_ports - Write a bash script which displays listening sockets and the PID and name of the program to which a socket belongs.